 (this text drawn from Philip Bentley's thesis on Group M)

-Albert Brown (b.
-1931) was a key figure in the Melbourne photographer's group - Group M.
+Albert Brown (born 1931 - died 4th October 2017) was a key figure in the Melbourne photographer's group - Group M.

 Albert was an industrial chemist.
 He had initially been introduced to the Moving Clickers by Don McDonald, with whom he worked at Nicholas Pharmaceuticals, but he quickly became involved in the wider Clicker movement.